dcwarwick/dcwarwick.github.io/_posts/2016-09-01-bem-breaking-down-designs.markdown

 ### Elements - Structural and component

-Everything contained in a block that you need to reference from CSS needs an element name.
-This will range from structural parts of your component to isntances of other components.
+Inside your structural or component blocks assign element names to your HTML tags.
+This will range from structural parts of your component to instances of other components.
+Obviously you could choose to name structural parts of a component with a hyphenated block name, but I'd only do that with large components that require extra breaking down.

 Time for some more exciting animation, first show structural sections of a component.
 The bootstrap carousel from w3schools in this case.